Quasi Instrumental Variable Methods for Stable Hidden Confounding and Binary Outcome: Introduction

 Of the three core IV assumptions (IV.1)-(IV.3), only IV relevance (IV.1) is empirically verifiable by assessing the association between the IV and the exposure of interest.
 For instance, in MR settings this is typically done by confirming such associations from the catalog of genome-wide association studies (GWAS) at \url{https://www.ebi.ac.uk/gwas/}.
 Unfortunately, assumptions (IV.2) and (IV.3) are not empirically verifiable and can only be falsified in special settings \citep{Bonet2001, Glymour:2012aa, swanson2018partial}, although such tests can be under-powered.
 While in other settings, for example when the exposure variable is continuous, such empirical falsification tests may not exist \citep{Bonet2001}.

-A limited but rapidly growing number of methods have recently been developed to address possible violations of assumptions (IV.2) and/or (IV.3) for a continuous outcome in the single IV setting \citep{Spiller2019detecting, Spiller2020,tchetgen2021genius,sun2022selective,ye2024genius,liu2022mendelian,kang2024identification}.
+A limited but growing number of methods have been developed for valid inference using an IV despite possible violations of assumptions (IV.2) and/or (IV.3) for a continuous outcome in the single IV setting \citep{Spiller2019detecting, Spiller2020,tchetgen2021genius,sun2022selective,ye2024genius,liu2022mendelian,kang2024identification}.
 These robust MR methods apply primarily to continuous outcomes, however they do not fully address the unique methodological challenges associated with binary outcomes.
-First, it is not immediately clear that these methods can uniquely identify the ATT under violations of (IV.2) and/or (IV.3) given that they fundamentally rely on a structural linear model for the outcome.
+First, it is not immediately clear that these methods can uniquely identify the ATT in analyses of binary outcomes under violations of (IV.2) and/or (IV.3) given that they fundamentally rely on a structural linear model for the outcome.
 Second, modeling challenges are further accentuated by the presence of nuisance functions which can be difficult to model in a coherent fashion such that they stand a chance for consistent estimation, while ensuring that the resulting ATT estimator lies in its natural parameter space $(-1,1)$ for a binary outcome.
-Third, concerns about potential model mis-specification bias warrants the development of new robust and efficient semiparametric estimators for the causal effect of interest.
+Third, concerns about potential model misspecification bias warrants the development of new robust and efficient semiparametric estimators for the causal effect of interest.

 All three challenges are addressed in this paper.
 Specifically, a main contribution of this work is the development of a novel \emph{Quasi-Instrumental Variable} (QIV) identification strategy justified under a structural equilibrium dynamic generative model with hidden confounding, by leveraging any QIV that is only required to be predictive of the outcome among the untreated.
 Such a model implies (a) stability of confounding bias on the multiplicative scale, as well as (b) stability of the additive treatment effect across levels of the QIV.
 Under this framework, we propose a new test of the causal null hypothesis of no conditional ATT under (a); furthermore, we establish nonparametric identification of the conditional and marginal ATT under both (a) and (b).
 The fact that their conjunction conveys robustness against violation of standard IV conditions appears to be new.
 Another key contribution of the paper is the description of a structural equations equilibrium dynamic generative model which justifies (a) and (b), provided that the realized data sample can reasonably be viewed as obtained from the equilibrium distribution of a certain hidden Markov process; see Section \ref{sec:edg} for a detailed discussion.